Context

 Licensed clearing and settlement facilities operating in Australia | ASIC

-The tricky bit about ownersip and foreign ownership.
+The tricky bit about ownersip and foreign ownership (this was an issue at the time of ADX)

 All mapped out in good old Aussie Corps Act.